qunicorn/qunicorn-core/docs/tutorials/useful_commands.rst

 How to create flask commands
 ##############################

-Add a method to qunicorn_core.db.cli.py with the annotation '@DB_CLI.command([your-command])'.
+Add a method to qunicorn_core.db.cli.py with the annotation :code:`@DB_CLI.command([your-command])`.

-Then this method will be executed via the terminal, with the command
+This method can be executed via the terminal, with the command

 .. code-block:: bash